What do our Volunteers do?

 - actively contributing to setting policy and strategic direction, defining goals, setting targets and evaluating performance

-- monitoring the financial position of Citizens Advice Ards and North Down and ensuring that it operates within its means and objects, and that there are clear lines of accountability for day-to-day financial management
+- monitoring the financial position of Community Advice Ards and North Down and ensuring that it operates within its means and objects, and that there are clear lines of accountability for day-to-day financial management

 - maintaining confidentiality about any sensitive or confidential information received in the course of duties as a trustee.

 Personal skills and qualities for all trustees

 Each individual member of the Trustee Board brings skills and qualities to the board.
 They add to the collective knowledge and experience by providing:

 - commitment and availability to attend Community Advice Ards and North Down Trustee Board meetings